geekiam/website/static/posts/node-package-management-configuration.md

 * Installing packages wasn't fast and consistent enough
 * Security concerns, due in part npm allowed packages to run code on installation.

+### What is the package.json

+The `package.json` file is a manifest of files and configuration for your project.
+It can do a lot of things and in some instances these could appear completely unrelated.

+It's a central repository of configuration for tools, for example.
+It's also where `npm` and `yarn` store the names and versions for all the installed packages.

+When it comes to package management the two important areas of the `package.json` file are:

+* `dependencies` sets a list of packages installed as dependencies
+* `devDependencies` sets a list of npm packages installed as development dependencies
+* `engines` sets which versions of Node.js, npm or yarn this package/app works on.